vaaako/Batlang/README.md

 end
 ```

+# Known bugs
+- [ ] Unary Nodes give an error when trying to print

 # TODO
 - [ ] Install support to `Arch` and `Fedora` on `instal_requirements.sh`
 - [ ] Remove install of `editline` and put to a `include` instead